siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/intro.md

-Welcome to your stateless Siddhi app deployment scenario!
+Welcome to the stateless Siddhi App deployment scenario!